 “Back in 1989, when I suffered my injury, there was no such thing as peer support groups.
 We had to literally figure things out on our own and, of course, there was no Internet, e-mail or texting back then.
 The amount of information that today’s SCI survivors must learn is exactly the same as what it was back in ’89 but unfortunately, typical rehab stays are now 1/4 of what they were back when I was injured.
 We can help make a major difference in advancing one’s ‘quality of life’ by communicating with them before they leave the hospital so that we can make the transition back to their home communities as comfortable as possible while showing them how they can still lead a very productive, active and fulfilling life.
 The best thing about it is that we’re always going to be available to them as long as they want us.”

 In August 2004, Nick was 42 when he had a mountain bike accident in the hills above Los Gatos and was initially paralyzed below his chest.
 He was airlifted to SCVMC where he was diagnosed with a C5-6 incomplete SCI and underwent surgery.
-Nick experienced a lot of return over the days and weeks after his accident and coupled with what Nick would describe as an obsessive attitude towards his rehab, he was able to get back to almost the same physical condition he was in before the accident.
+Nick experienced a lot of return over the days and weeks after his accident, he was able to get back to almost the same physical condition he was in before the accident.
 Nick, who is originally from Scotland, still continues to enjoy mountain biking in the Los Gatos Hills.

 “Since joining the Peer Support Team, I continue to be humbled and inspired by my fellow Peers and the patients that I have had the privilege to meet and work with.
 If there was one thing I know now that would have helped me in my recovery is the realization that my condition did not just affect me but also had a huge impact on the people closest to me.”